 Hip replacement may be the final resort for joint pain or damage that doesn’t improve with conservative treatments, such as physical therapy or joint injections.

-Total hip replacement with an anterior approach isn’t right for everyone.
-Dr. Karas thoroughly evaluates your condition and discusses the best possible option for you.
+Dr. Karas thoroughly evaluates your condition and discusses the best possible approach for you.

 Before surgery, Dr. Karas performs a physical exam and reviews your medical history.
 He may take imaging tests, such as an X-ray or MRI.